skagankose/ada_fall_2017/index.md

 ## 1.2.
 Company-wise Analysis of Patents

 Next, we were curious about which companies has delivered most patents.
 We aim to display the top companies in terms of number of patents that they published.
-Luckily, PatentsView provides the total number of patents that a companies have delivered in their entire lifespan and therefore, it was not required to iterate through years to get these statistic.
-However, the way it works is that number of patents belongs to a certain company can only be acquired if we encounter a patent that belongs to that specific company.
-For this reason, we tried to iterate through couple of years and hoped to encounter at least a patent published by each of the different companies.
-Results were convincing since we get all the important patent provider companies that we anticipated to get.
+Luckily, PatentsView provides the total number of patents that a companies have delivered in their entire lifespan and therefore, it was not required to iterate through years to get these statistics.

 <a id="number_of_patents_by_companies"></a>
 ![Image](img/number_of_patents_by_companies.png)